ibm-cloud-docs/openshift/openshift_odf_rdr_roks.md

     rook-ceph-osd-2   4d14h
     ```
     {: screen}

+1. If you enabled GlobalNet when you installed Submariner, connect the StorageCluster with the `ocs-provider-server` ServiceExport.

+  1. Copy the following yaml to create a ServiceExport called `ocs-provider-server`.
+Create the resource on both the primary managed cluster and the secondary managed cluster.

+    ```yaml
+    apiVersion: multicluster.x-k8s.io/v1alpha1
+    kind: ServiceExport
+    metadata:
+      name: ocs-provider-server
+      namespace: openshift-storage
+    ```
+    {: screen}

+  1. Run the command to add an annotation to the StorageCluster.
+Complete this step on both the primary managed cluster and the secondary managed cluster.

+    ```sh
+    oc annotate storagecluster ocs-storagecluster -n openshift-storage ocs.openshift.io/api-server-exported-address=<managedcluser_name>.ocs-provider-server.openshift-storage.svc.clusterset.local:500511.
+    ```
+    {: pre}

 1. Install ODF Multicluster Orchestrator to the ACM hub cluster.
 For more information, see [Installing ODF Multicluster Orchestrator on Hub cluster](https://docs.redhat.com/en/documentation/red_hat_openshift_data_foundation/4.16/html-single/configuring_openshift_data_foundation_disaster_recovery_for_openshift_workloads/index#installing-odf-multicluster-orchestrator_rdr){: external}.